DBD-research-group/BirdSet/README.md

 You can manually download the datasets from Hugging Face.
 We offer a uniform metadata format but also provide flexibility on how to prepare the data (e.g. you can manually decide which events to filter from the training data).
 The dataset dictionary comes with:

 - `train`: Focal instance with variable lengths.
-Possible `detected_events` are provided.
+Possible `detected_events` and corresponding event clusters are provided.
-- `test_5s`: Each soundscape instance corresponds to a 5-second clip with a `ebird_code_multilabel` format.
+- `test_5s`: Processed test datasets where each soundscape instance corresponds to a 5-second clip with a `ebird_code_multilabel` format.
-- `test`: Each soundscape instance is the full recording without any preprocessing and the correspoding ebird_code with ground truth `start_time` and `end_time`.
+- `test`: Unprocessed test datasets where each soundscape instance points to the full soundscape recording and the correspoding `ebird_code` with ground truth `start_time` and `end_time`.

 ```python